 Welcome to our Monday Linkfest for 18·12·17

-Are you seeking little fuel for your brain or soul this morning?
-Every Monday we share weekly inspiration and news from across industries, platforms and cultures, in the hopes you’ll find something to help start your week energised.
+Are you seeking a little fuel for your brain or soul this morning?
+Every Monday we share weekly inspiration and news from across industries, platforms and cultures in hopes you’ll find something to help start your week energised.

 — READ —